Geod24/merkle-tree/README.md

 If there is an error in the arguments or not enough arguments, the program exits with `EXIT_FAILURE`.

 This is the test for a balanced tree.
 In a balanced tree, the number of arguments is a power of 2.
 In the event the tree is not balanced, the last value is repeated to balance the tree.

-Algorithm for getting the level of an unbalanced Merkle tree
+Below is an algorithm for getting the level of an unbalanced Merkle tree

 num of inputs | (num repeated) num of nodes on last level | total num nodes | level
 ------- | ------- | ------- | -------